Technology

 2.3.1.
 Learners

-On April 16, 2018, the Ministry of Education released the Specifications on Digital Campus Construction for Primary and Secondary Schools (for trial implementation), which refer to basic information literacy of students in two aspects: 1) learning attitudes, and 2) learning skills.
-The Education Informatisation 2.0 Action Plan emphasises that the importance of enhancing information literacy for building moral character and cultivating innovative talents should be fully recognised.
+On April 16, 2018, the Ministry of Education released the Specifications on Digital Campus Construction for Primary and Secondary Schools (for trial implementation), which refer to basic information literacy of students in two aspects: 1) learning attitudes and awareness, and 2) learning methods and skills.
+The 2018 Education Informatisation 2.0 Action Plan emphasises that the importance of enhancing information literacy for building moral character and cultivating innovative talents should be fully recognised.
 With this in view, an information literacy evaluation index system for students should be developed, scaled-up assessments should be carried out, and targeted training and cultivation should be implemented.

 On January 28, 2021, MOE and other five departments issued Guiding Opinions on Strengthening the Construction and Application of Online Education Teaching Resources in Primary and Secondary Schools, which specify the vision of how to improve students’ information literacy.
 Governments at all levels should guide and promote primary and secondary schools to open full and complete information technology courses in accordance with the national curriculum programme and curriculum standards, organically integrate the cultivation of information literacy into the education and teaching of various subjects, cultivate students' information awareness and the ability to retrieve, identify and select information, and focus on improving students' digital learning and innovation skills, as well as their ability to use information technology to solve practical problems.
 IT courses should be actively promoted to be included in junior and senior secondary school academic level examinations, and students' information literacy should be included in their comprehensive quality assessment.
 The schools should be focusing on cultivating students' habits of scientific and rational use of electronic devices, controlling the time of use, safeguarding eye hygiene and paying attention to the prevention and control of myopia.